Become a Resident or Community Advisor!

 Here are the steps to apply for a RA/CA position at Lake Superior State University

-Attend an information session about the position held in early December
+- Attend an information session about the position held in late November or early December.

-Fill out an RA Application and submit three reference forms.
+- Fill out an RA Application and submit two reference forms.

 Each candidate is required to participate in the group process interviews.
 The group process interviews will take place in February.
 The activities will allow the selection personnel to see the candidates in small group problem-solving situations.
 You will sign up for a group process time when you submit your application.